MattDWillson/Investment-Analysis-Algorithm/README.md

 # Investment Analysis Tool

-Tools / Languages: JupyterLab, Python, Pandas, matplotlib

-## Overview
-- Quantitative analysis algorithm that allows investment managers to analyze and visualize portfolio performance across multiple areas: volatility, returns, risk, and Sharpe ratios
-- Transferred historical performance data from csv files into data frames, concatenated data frames, performed quantitative analysis to determine which portfolio performed best; then created visualizations for performance metrics
-- Determined that algorithmic trading strategies outperformed all other portfolios including whale investors, hedge funds, mutual funds, and a custom portfolio comprised of Apple, Costco, and Google
+Tools / Languages: JupyterLab, Python, Pandas, matplotlib The algorithm is meant to allow investment managers to analyze and compare portfolio performance across multiple metrics: volatility, returns, risk, and Sharpe ratios.
+The process involved fetching historical performance for multiple portfolios and a custom portfolio comprised of ESG stocks (Apple, Google, and Costco).
+The next step required converting csv files into pandas data frames whcih allows the user to conduct a perforrmance analysis using the built in time series features of pandas.
+Ultimatley the algorithm determined that algorithmic trading strategies outperformed all other portfolios including whale investors, hedge funds, mutual funds, and a custom portfolio comprised of Apple, Costco, and Google

+## Process
+- Concatenate data frames to compare performance
+- Calculate daily returns using the pct_change function
+- Calculate cumulative returns using the cumprod fucntion
+- Calculate volatility using the std function
+- Calculate volatility on a rolling basis per month (21 day period)
+- Calculate correlation matrix
+- Calculate Sharpe ratios
+-
 ## Cumulative Returns - Without Custom Portfolio
 <img width="1054" alt="Screen Shot 2021-08-04 at 1 15 26 PM" src="https://user-images.githubusercontent.com/83780964/128225175-4ba21ef7-b80f-4ecd-bf76-1981aba8e9a5.png">